Stephen C. Shannon, DO, MPH

 If you are interested in learning about osteopathic medical education, applying to a U.S. osteopathic medical school, and staying current with osteopathic medical education news, research, and advocacy, you have come to the right place.
 Here you will find the information and tools needed to learn about and take part in the many programs and services AACOM provides in its role as a leader in the osteopathic medical education community.

 Osteopathic medical education has seen tremendous growth in the last 20 years.
-During this time, nearly half of the nation’s 33 colleges of osteopathic medicine (COMs) opened their doors to students, many of them in diverse and medically-underserved areas in our nation.
-Today, more than 25 percent of the nation’s new first-year medical students are studying at an osteopathic medical school.
+During this time, nearly half of the nation’s 35 colleges of osteopathic medicine (COMs) opened their doors to students, many of them in diverse and medically-underserved areas in our nation.
+Today, 25 percent of all the nation’s medical students are studying at an osteopathic medical school.
 For additional statistics on osteopathic medical education, please visit AACOM Reports.